Ready for discharge?

 When one rephrases the problem in this way, it becomes apparent what the real issues are.

-At the same time, the problem is not with the patient.
+The problem is not with the patient.
 All patients will eventually transfer out of the hospital.
-In the following setting, the patient may require one or more services to meet their needs, and the services may come from one or more organisations.
 The service responsible for a patient should consider and plan for an eventual transfer and, once the patient no longer needs to be within their service, to arrange the transfer.
 Many patients will need further support after leaving.
-The service’s responsibilities are to:

-- identify the patient’s needs that need to be satisfied at the time of transfer
+- identify the patient’s needs to be satisfied at the time of transfer

 - discover a service or organisation (or a combination of services and organisations) that can meet those needs

-- contact and liaise with the available services to organise a safe tranfer of responsibility
+- contact and liaise with the available services to check on availability, capability, and funding and then to organise a safe transfer of responsibility

 - undertake a safe transfer

-In most cases, the original service will also have a continuing role, for example monitoring the disease and/or the treatments.
+In many cases, the original service will also continue to monitor the disease and/or treatments.

 To summarise, the patient is not the cause of a delayed discharge.
 The delays arise from difficulties in:

-- the process of tranferring care from one place and service to another and/or
+- the process of transferring care from one place and service to another and/or

-- the provision within society of a sufficient number and variety of services and placements to meet the needs of patient in society.
+- the provision within society of a sufficient number and variety of services and placements to meet the needs of patients.

-In other words, the patient is not the problem.
-The problem is the responsibility of politicians who determine the resources available.
-A high level of delays in transferring care reflects a failure of politicians to take their commitment to the public seriously.
+Politicians are responsible for the problem of delayed discharges as they determine the available resources.
+Long delays in transferring care reflects politicians’ failure to take their commitment to the public seriously.

-The consequences of delays in the transfer of care spread out like ripples from the patient across the whole health and social care system and on to the family and other patients.
+The consequences of delays in the care transfer spread like ripples from the patient across the whole health and social care system and on to the family and other patients.
 A systematic review of papers describing the consequences of delayed discharges concluded that harms arise throughout the healthcare system. (here)

-Starting with the patient, the documented consequences of delayed discharge include man adverse health consequences are considerable, such as:
+Starting with the patient, the documented consequences of delayed discharge include many adverse health consequences, such as:

 - reduced levels of independence in activities,